Quantum isometry groups of log-Laplacians on Cuntz--Krieger algebras: Quantum isometries of

 It is a fundamental fact of the theory that there is a unital dense $*$-subalgebra $\Pol(\QG)$ of $\CG$ which admits a Hopf $*$-algebra structure via the comultiplication $\Phi$ and the multiplication $m$ of $\CG$, so that in particular $\Phi(\Pol(\QG)) \subset \Pol(\QG) \odot \Pol(\QG)$.
 We will denote its counit by $\varepsilon$ and its antipode by $k$.
 Note that $k$ is invertible with $k^{-1} = *\circ k \circ *$, and that $\Pol(\mathbb G)$ is also a Hopf $*$-algebra for the structure maps $\Phi, m^{\op},\varepsilon,k^{-1}.$

 \begin{remark} In the sequel, given any compact quantum group $\mathbb G$ we shall view $\CG \otimes L^2(O_A,\tau)$ as a right Hilbert $\CG$-module, with the module structure given by the right multiplication $\cdot$ in the $\CG$-coordinate.
-Further, $\Pol(\mathbb G)$ is the span of the coefficients of finite dimensional unitary representations of $\mathbb G$. \end{remark}
+The symbol $B_{\CG}(\CG\otimes L^2(O_A,\tau))$ will denote the space of all adjointable linear operators on this Hilbert module.
+Further, $\Pol(\mathbb G)$ denotes the span of the coefficients of finite dimensional unitary representations of $\mathbb G$. \end{remark}

 Let us now give a formal definition of an action of a compact quantum group $\QG$ on a Cuntz--Krieger algebra $O_{A}$, since this will be our main object of study.

 \begin{definition} A \emph{(left) action} of $\QG$ on $O_{A}$ is a unital $*$-homomorphism such that \begin{itemize} \item $(\Phi \otimes \mathrm{id})\circ\varphi = (\mathrm{id}\otimes \varphi)\circ\varphi$; \item $\varphi(O_{A})(\CG\otimes 1)$ is dense in $\CG\otimes O_{A}$. \end{itemize} \end{definition}